Tony Modra: Adelaide career (1992–1998)

 Modra began his AFL career at 23 years of age.
-At first, his potential at full forward was overshadowed by senior player Scott Hodges who had a reputation as a prolific goal kicker in the SANFL with Port Adelaide Football Club, having broken the record for most goals in a season in 1990 when he kicked 153.
+At first, his potential at full-forward was overshadowed by senior player Scott Hodges, who had a reputation as a prolific goalkicker in the SANFL with Port Adelaide Football Club, having broken the record for most goals in a season in 1990 when he kicked 153.
 Modra played 8 games in his debut season of 1992, kicking 21 goals.

-At the start of 1993, an injury to Hodges led to Modra's inclusion at full forward with Adelaide.
-Modra was an instant success, kicking 10 goals in the opening round against Richmond at Melbourne Cricket Ground and finishing the year as runner up to Geelong's Gary Ablett Sr. in the Coleman Medal with 119 goals in the Home and Away season, kicking an additional 10 in 3 finals.
+At the start of 1993, an injury to Hodges led to Modra's inclusion at full-forward with Adelaide.
+Modra was an instant success, kicking 10 goals in the opening round against Richmond at Melbourne Cricket Ground and finishing the year as runner-up to Geelong's Gary Ablett Sr. in the Coleman Medal with 119 goals in the home-and-away season, kicking an additional 10 in 3 finals.

 Both the Crows and Modra had less successful seasons in 1994 through to 1996, although Modra topped the club goalkicking each year.
 Also in 1994, Modra garnered controversy when he insulted a female flight attendant while on a flight from Hong Kong.
 Modra apologised for the incident, citing his 'nightlife' as the cause, and was given fines by both the Adelaide Crows and the AFL.